 Jan has spent over 20 years advising on all matters connected with Wills, Inheritance and Trusts providing tax advice for high-net worth individuals.
 She has particular expertise in dealing with agricultural and landed estate clients – both in planning and reporting to HMRC.
 She is also known for her work in dealing with Elderly Clients including complex applications to the Court of Protection.

 Jan is a Director of Harrison Drury and the firm’s leading lawyer on non contentious private client issues.

-Jan is a member of STEP (Society for Trusts and Estate Practitioners) and serves on the STEP UK Practice Committee.
-She is a member of HMRC’s Agents Advisory Group for trusts and estates dealing with inheritance tax and capital gains tax.
-She also serves on the President’s working group on Non-Contentious Probate Rules.
+Jan is a member of STEP (Society for Trusts and Estate Practitioners) and serves on the STEP (England & Wales) Advisory Group.

-She is one of the founder members of Solicitors for the Elderly – an organisation aimed at providing specialist legal advice for older and vulnerable people, their families and carers – and continues to be a member of this organisation.
-She is also a member of the Law Society’s Private Client section.

-Updated | Jan has spent over 20 years advising on all matters connected with Wills, Inheritance and Trusts providing tax advice for high-net worth individuals.
-She has particular expertise in dealing with agricultural and landed estate clients – both in planning and reporting to HMRC.
-She is also known for her work in dealing with Elderly Clients including complex applications to the Court of Protection.

-Jan is a Director of Harrison Drury and the firm’s leading lawyer on non contentious private client issues.

-Jan is a member of STEP (Society for Trusts and Estate Practitioners) and serves on the STEP UK Practice Committee.
 She is a member of HMRC’s Agents Advisory Group for trusts and estates dealing with inheritance tax and capital gains tax.
 She also serves on the President’s working group on Non-Contentious Probate Rules.

 She is one of the founder members of Solicitors for the Elderly – an organisation aimed at providing specialist legal advice for older and vulnerable people, their families and carers – and continues to be a member of this organisation.
 She is also a member of the Law Society’s Private Client section.